- Course Work

-> Normally a sudent will register for eight courses the first year and three courses per semester for four additional semesters, or until all course requirements are met.
+Normally a student will register for eight courses in the first year and three courses per semester for four additional semesters, or until all course requirements are met.
 Please find below a typical breakdown of coursework, including seminar electives and required courses covering exam preparation and pedagogical training.
-[The following sample curriculum is intended as a guide for students entering the program with a B.A. degree.
-Students who receive credit for graduate work taken elsewhere may have an accelerated schedule for the completion of courses, exams, and/or dissertation preparation.]

-> YEAR 1- Non-Service
+YEAR 1- Non-Service

 SPRING: 3 courses (including ROML 690 for credit)